wazuh/wazuh-documentation/source/ossec_ruleset.rst

 Configure weekly updates
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Run your script weekly and keep your OSSEC ruleset installation updated, add a **crontab** job into your system.
+Run your script weekly and keep your OSSEC Wazuh Ruleset installation updated, add a **crontab** job into your system.

 Run ``sudo crontab -e`` and at the end of the file add the following line ::